cutright/DVH-Analytics-Bokeh/install_notes.md

 ~~~~
 $ dvh test
 ~~~~
-This may take a couple minutes.
-This python code will process all dicom files located in the test files folder.
-If this test passes, then all dependencies are successfully installed (e.g., PostgreSQL, Python libraries).
+This will process all dicom files located in the test files folder.
+If this test passes, then all dependencies are successfully installed (e.g., PostgreSQL, Python libraries), import directories are valid, and communication with your SQL DB has been established.

 ## Importing your own data
 To import your own data: